BotsiTeam/BotsiSDK-Android/README.md

 Logs out the current user from the Botsi service.
 This method ends the current user session and clears any user-specific data.
 After logout, the SDK will operate with an anonymous user profile.

 **Parameters:**
 - `successCallback`: Optional callback invoked when logout succeeds.
-Provides the new anonymous user profile.
 Called on the main thread.
 - `errorCallback`: Optional callback invoked when logout fails.
 Called on the main thread.

 **Throws:**